Tropical Storm Alex heads toward Bermuda with high winds

 Associated Press

-Tropical Storm Alex, the first named storm of the Atlantic hurricane season, gained a bit more force Sunday as it headed toward Bermuda after killing three people in Cuba and causing flooding in parts of Florida.
+Tropical Storm Alex, which became the first named storm of the Atlantic hurricane season Sunday, headed toward Bermuda after killing three people in Cuba and causing flooding in parts of Florida.

 Alex reached tropical storm force after strengthening off Florida’s east coast early Sunday.

-The U.S. National Hurricane Center said Alex had maximum sustained winds of 65 mph (105 kph) and was centered about 395 miles (640 kilometers) west of Bermuda late Sunday afternoon.
+The U.S. National Hurricane Center said Alex had maximum sustained winds of 65 mph (105 kph) and was centered about 325 miles (520 kilometers) west of Bermuda on Sunday evening.

 National Security Minister Michael Weeks said emergency services were monitoring the storm.